CT-BRAGG/Math_Interpreter/README.md

 ## How It Works

 1. **Input Handling**
-   - The `Main` class initializes components and reads from a file or stdin.
+   - The `Main` class initializes components and reads from a file or stdin. (file input currently not working)

 2. **Lexical Analysis**
    - The `Lexer` breaks input lines into tokens, using rules to identify keywords, variable names, literals, and operators.